-Just remember that if you’re in South Korea to work.
-If you’re a student, or on an education visa, then your school should have an agreement with some bank and be able to provide you with assistance or the information you need to open an account.
+Remember to bring this if you’re in South Korea to work.
+If you’re a student, or on an education visa, then your school should have an agreement with some bank and be able to provide you with assistance or the information you need to open a bank account.

 Alien Registration Card

 (ARC | 외국인 등록 카드 | oegugin deungnok kadeu)

 Having an ARC will give you the most options for functionality for your bank account.
 For example, it can allow you to do online banking, get an ATM card, and transfer money overseas.

 It can sometimes take up to a month to get your ARC, and banks are aware of this.
 If you don’t have an ARC card or are waiting for yours to be processed, most banks will allow you to open a bank account with a passpor.
 However, your account will have limited services or you’ll have to use it in-person with a bank teller until you get it.

 If you’re in South Korea on a short-term education visa, you may not be eligible for an ARC.

 If you don’t have an ARC you’ll have to accept limited services at your bank or reconsider if you actually need a bank account.